ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 ## Run Shell Commands in Python with zxpy

-[zxpy](https://github.com/tusharsadhwani/zxpy) is a tool for running shell commands inside Python.
+**[zxpy](https://github.com/tusharsadhwani/zxpy) is a tool for running shell commands inside Python**.
 We will use the [Github CLI](https://cli.github.com/manual/) as a source of shell commands - it is a nice way to get data about your code on Github.

 Below we get all the issues for the mypy repository on Github: